pete6184/Py_Me_Up_Charlie/README.md

 # Python_Challenge

-## Requirements
+## Requirements & Summary

-- This assignment required me to download and use a code editor (I used Visual Studio Code) to write the code to filter through the given data.
+This assignment required me to download and use a code editor (I used Visual Studio Code) to write the code to filter through the given data.

-- The assignment started with importing csv files.
+The assignment started with importing csv files.
 I was then introduced to 'for' and 'if' loops and iterating through data to store values into lists.
 After finding and storing the necessary data, I ran mathematical functions and statistical analysis on the data.
 Lastly, I exported the data into a text file.

 ## Background